gajajarosz/hidden-structure/README.txt

  - typical setting is something like 2

  NEGOK?
- - should the learner be allowed to posit and use negative weights.
+ - Indicates whether the learner be allowed to use negative weights.
  - Set to 0 to keep weights non-negative.

+ VERBOSE?
+ - 0 will suppress most of the output, which will make the program faster.
+ - 1 will print progress as the program runs.